lessarderic/multi-platform/README.md

 the services to be packaged and deployed to environments that provide different implementations of those common services.

+The code in these modules also uses [Immutables](https://immutables.org) to simplify the creation of immutable classes and objects.

 To remain independent of the communication mechanism, the services do not make any assumptions as to how they will be called (e.g., REST, Protobuf or GraphQL endpoint, message queue, OSGi service call, etc.).

-Service implementation modules that need access to persistent storage and messaging (SQL or noSQL databases, caches, message brokers, etc.) provide data access objects (DAOs) and adaptors to abstract those away in a sub-module under `platform-adaptors`.
+Service implementation modules that need access to persistent storage and messaging (SQL or noSQL databases, caches, message brokers, etc.) provide data access objects (DAOs) and adaptors to abstract those away.
 This allows each distribution to select specific data stores and message brokers based on the environment they will be deployed to.

-The code in these modules also uses [Immutables](https://immutables.org) to simplify the creation of immutable classes and objects.
+TODO - Should DAO and other platform service abstraction layers use things like Spring Data?
+If so, should they exist in the same module as the rest of the business logic?

-> As a general rule, components that share a common object model and are part of a single [Bounded Context](https://www.martinfowler.com/bliki/BoundedContext.html) should be kept in a single repository and released together.
+> As a general rule, service implementations should be kept in a single repository and released as a single unit so they can be versioned and deployed independently of each other.

 ## Third-Party Modules